How Much should my car down payment be?

 Never hand over cash or a check to a car dealer as a deposit or to hold a vehicle.
 Car salespeople might ask for a deposit or down payment to show the manager you’re serious about buying.
 Don’t fall for this tactic; only pay when you and the dealer have agreed on the car’s price.

-If you pay with cash or a check, it can be very difficult to get your money back if the deal doesn’t work out.
+If you pay with cash or a check, getting your money back can be very difficult if the deal doesn’t work out.

-It’s safer to use a credit card for payments at a car dealership.
+Using a credit card for payments at a car dealership is safer.
 If the deal isn’t perfect, you can dispute the charges with your credit card company.

 If a car dealer charges extra for using a credit card, ask them if they want to sell you the car.
 You can try to negotiate the fee, decide to pay it, or leave and find another dealer who won’t charge it.

-In my dealerships, we would never let a credit card fee cost me a car sale.
+In my dealerships, we never let a credit card fee prevent me from selling a car.
 It’s just part of doing business.

 How much is the average down payment on a car?